fleetdm/fleet/docs/02-Deploying/02-Configuration.md

 Environment="NO_PROXY=localhost,127.0.0.1,::1"
 ```

-After this you will need to reload and restart the fleet service, as explained above.
+After modifying the configuration you will need to reload and restart the Fleet service, as explained above.

 ## Configuring single sign on (SSO)